 - Corpse Pose (Savasana): The ultimate relaxation pose!
 This pose allows the body and mind to fully relax and soften.

-So, the best time to do yoga is ultimately up to you & your unique individual needs and preferences.
+So, the best time to do yoga is ultimately up to you and your unique individual needs and preferences.
 Whether you prefer morning, afternoon or evening yoga, there are poses and practices that can benefit you at any time of the day.
 By incorporating yoga into your daily routine, you can improve your overall health and wellness, while also cultivating a deeper connection to your body and mind.
 Listen to your body and trust your inner instinct, they will tell you when to do yoga!

 If you’re interested in expanding your knowledge of yoga, take a look at our 200-hour yoga teacher training program in Bali.
 Don’t miss out!